ReproNim/stuff2NIDM/README.md

 The goal is to
 * Run an analysis tool (such as fmriprep),
 * Represent the results of the tool in a CSV file
-* Generate a dictionary for the resuls as a CSV file
+* Generate a dictionary for the results as a CSV file
 * Generate a tool description file (as a CSV file) that captures the details of the analysis
 * Use the above 3 CSV files as input to *pynidm* to generate either a standalone NIDM representation of the results of the analysis tool, or append the tool results to the NIDM representation of the dataset that the tool was applied to.